-This report provides an overview of the Authority's complaints services between April 2013 and March 2014.
+This report provides an overview of the Authority's complaints services for the last 2 years between April 2013 and March 2015.
 It covers complaints under the Children Act 1989 and the National Health Service and Community Care Act 1990, which are often referred to together as the 'social services' procedures.
 It also includes other 'corporate complaints' about other services provided by the Authority, and Complaints made to the Local Government Ombudsman (LGO) and Housing Ombudsman (HO).